 - Cleaning and organizing the residence of the deceased, including sorting out clothing and personal possessions;

 - Investigating the tax status of the deceased, including reviews of up to 6 years of returns for outstanding or potential audits;

 - Filing final tax returns for the deceased, and trust tax returns for their estate;

 - Searching for assets of a deceased, including safety deposit boxes, share certificates, and online assets (bitcoin wallets etc.)

 Talk to the person you are considering appointing as executor and make sure that they are aware of these responsibilities and are willing and able to take them on.
 In certain circumstances, it can make sense for you to name a professional executor who can handle these responsibilities when you pass away.

-For help preparing or updating your will, trust the experienced, conscientious lawyers at Munro & Crawford.
+For help preparing or updating your will, trust the experienced, conscientious Vancouver will lawyers at Munro & Crawford.